Captain K.F. Bradley

 Captain Bradley was promoted to his current rank in 2014 and appointed Commanding Officer of 2313 on 17 September 2015.

 Captain Bradley attended Crescent Heights High School in Medicine Hat.
-Today, Captain Bradley is a division manager with a local exterior renovation company.
+Today, Captain Bradley works full time for CJCR Formation in the Learning Support Centre.

 Captain Bradley actively volunteers in his local community, chairing his condo board, trail building with the 670 Collective Mountain Bike Club, and working with the Royal Canadian Legion.

 In his spare time, Captain Bradley enjoys being outside fly fishing, mountain biking, hiking, and snowshoeing, as well as working on old motorbikes and cars.
 He resides in Medicine Hat with his wife Melissa.